BingHawk/osm_2_imm/docs/source/usage/quickstart.rst

 On windows? see :ref:`windows-install`

 To start using the tool, go to `osm_2_imm github page <https://github.com/BingHawk/osm_2_imm>`_ and download a osm to imm as .zip file.
-Then unpac the .zip the plugin folder of your QGIS installation:
+Then unpack the .zip to a folder called ``osm_2_imm`` in the plugin folder of your QGIS installation.
+This folder is usually located under application support:

 ~/Library/Application Support/QGIS/QGIS3/profiles/default/python/plugins